core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP {{RFC7252}} reduces IP multicast-specific congestion risks through the following measures:

-* A server may choose not to respond to an IP multicast request if there is nothing useful to respond to, e.g., error or empty response (see {{Section 8.2 of RFC7252}}).
+* A server may choose not to respond to an IP multicast request if there is nothing useful to respond, e.g., error or empty response (see {{Section 8.2 of RFC7252}}).

 * A server should limit the support for IP multicast requests to specific resources where multicast operation is required ({{Section 11.3 of RFC7252}}).